Always (Erasure song): Certifications

+Release history

 Covers

 The song has been covered live as an intro piece by synthpop musician MNDR.
-In 2012 the synthpop band Xiu Xiu covered the song for a Record Store Day single.
+In 2012 the experimental rock band Xiu Xiu covered the song for a Record Store Day single.

 In popular culture

 The 2009 mix of the song (found on Pop!
 Remixed and on Total Pop!
 The First 40 Hits) is featured in the Robot Unicorn Attack video game.